 The benefits of apple cider vinegar

 Now for the positives.
-Apple cider vinegar is a great option for adding flavor to food.
-Mixing it with olive oil, salt, pepper, makes for a tasty and healthy dressing you can enjoy over salads.
+Apple cider vinegar is an excellent option for adding flavor to food.
+Mixing it with olive oil, salt, pepper makes for a tasty and healthy dressing you can enjoy over salads.
 When added to sauces and spreads, apple cider vinegar provides a tart and fruity flavor.
 Another option is mixing it with slow-baked beans for an added kick of flavor.

-Aside from seasoning your food, try using it to pickle your vegetables.
+Aside from seasoning your food, try using it for pickling your vegetables.
 Give this a try.
-Take pre-washed glass jar that holds close to two cups of liquid, and then fill it with sliced vegetables like cucumbers, or carrots, or radishes.
+Take a pre-washed glass jar that holds close to two cups of liquid, and then fill it with sliced vegetables like cucumbers, carrots, or radishes.
 In a saucepan, make a pickling solution by combining and bringing to a boil 1 cup water, 1 cup apple cider vinegar, and ¼ cup of sugar.
 Pour the still-hot solution over your vegetables, screw on the lid, leave in the fridge for 24 hours, and then enjoy.